Why learn French?

 Learning French early:

-We are always amazed to see how confidence of children can grow : The children will listen at first, then translate our French back into English finishing by saying the French words in a very natural maner - all this before the age of 4!!!
+We are always amazed to see how the confidence of children can grow; the children will listen at first, then translate our French back into English, and finish by saying the French words in a very natural manner - all this before the age of 4!!!

 We have noticed that the most confident children are the ones who already speak a foreign language at home or who have started a foreign language very early on.

 However, learning a foreign language benefits ALL the children, whatever ability they have.
-We use repetition, short sentences and Makaton which helps every single child to understand, memorise and join in, even the ones with high learning difficulties.
+We use repetition, short sentences, and Makaton which helps every single child to understand, memorise, and join in; even children with high learning difficulties.